top of page

 James Appleby

-James is our multi-talented Head Gardener.
+James is now the head designer at Lee Schneller Fine Gardens, which he joined in 2016.
 He received degrees in Philosophy and Anthropology from Colorado State University and attended the Plants and Soils course at Southern Maine Community College.
 His gardening experience includes over 15 years as Nursery Manager, Lead Horticulturist and Crew Foreman at several top Maine gardening businesses, and work as an independent fine gardener.
-James attended the all-crew trips to Japan in 2016 and 2018 and attended the Kyoto University of Art and Design program in 2018.
+James has been to Japan with LSFG five times, and he attended the Kyoto University of Art and Design program in 2018.

 Kelsey Kraft

 Since college Kelsey has been going everywhere and doing everything, from sailing on schooners and getting her captain's license to gathering maple syrup in the wilds of Maine, raising oysters, cooking, and even working on the set of Saturday Night Live.
 We count ourselves very lucky to have her among us when she's not off on another gig.
-Kelsey went on the 2016 all-crew trip to Japan, and she contributes volition with thoughtfulness at LSFG - a rare combination in the gardening world.
+Kelsey went on the 2016 and 2022 all-crew trips to Japan, and she contributes volition with thoughtfulness at LSFG - a rare combination in the gardening world.
+Winters find Kelsey working as a carpenter, playing pond hockey, snowboarding and jetting off occasionally to snorkel with her folks.

 Sarah Bartz

 After earning a degree in Environmental Studies, Sarah worked at farms and in gardens everywhere from her native Minnesota to New England, Washington and Alaska, before finding her "forever" home here in Maine.
-The travel bug still bites her these days, inspiring trips to far flung places like Italy and New Zealand.
+The travel bug still bites her these days, inspiring trips to far flung places like Italy and New Zealand, and she went to Japan on the 2022 Crew Trip.
 Sarah joined LSFG in 2019 after several years of cooking and working in kitchens, happy to be outside again digging in the dirt and growing things every day for work and for fun.
 She grows all her own vegetables (except for ginger and potatoes) and throws in the occasional gigantic rutabaga just for show.

 Lee _ Noah making Cheever waterfall 2017